Rugby league in Australia: League Tag

-League Tag replaces tackling with the removal of one of two tags carried on an opponents hips, attached directly to specific League Tag shorts with Velcro patches, but otherwise retains almost all other rules of traditional rugby league (such as kicking).
+League Tag replaces tackling with the removal of one of two tags carried on an opponent's hips, attached directly to specific League Tag shorts with Velcro patches, but otherwise retains almost all other rules of traditional rugby league (such as kicking).
 A number of additional rules are also added relating to the specific issues associated with a tag based game.

 League Tag is the primary female version of rugby league administered by the Country Rugby League.
 The NSWRL continues to administer the game across the state post the NSWRL-CRL merger in 2019.